-The UMG 96RM can be programmed and read with the GridVis network analysis software which is part of the scope of delivery.
-For this, a PC must be connected to the RS485 interface of the UMG 96RM via a serial interface (RS485/Ethernet).
+The UMG 96RM-M can be programmed and read with the GridVis network analysis software which is part of the scope of delivery.
+For this a PC must be connected via a serial interface (RS232 / USB) for example via an M-Bus Master (level converter) to the M-Bus interface of the UMG 96RM-M.